EmissionControl2/EmissionControl2/README.md

 `sudo apt install libgtk-3-dev libasound2-dev libsndfile1-dev libfftw3-dev libjack-dev`

-- git clone the repository and run some the scripts that automate the configure/build/install process.
+- git clone the repository and cd into the directory:

 `git clone https://github.com/EmissionControl2/EmissionControl2.git`

 `cd EmissionControl2/ecSource`

-`./scripts/configure.sh`
+- Run the configure script.
+You may add the argument "withjack" if you want JACK support.
+Note that compiling with JACK support can cause issues with Pipewire.
+If your system runs Pipewire, it is recommended to not compile with jack support.

+`./scripts/configure.sh` --or-- (for jack support) `./scripts/configure.sh withjack`

+- Run the build script:

 `./scripts/build.sh`

+- You can install ec2 by running the following script:

 `sudo ./scripts/install_linux.sh` (this will put the binary in /usr/bin and set up resources in the paths where EC2 expects them to be)